By Amy Gorin, MS, RDN

 In this blog post, I'm sharing simple ways to embrace a healthier way of living without creating a whole new you.

-In addition to focus on health habits this new year, also focus on happiness.
-Have your friends gather for a girls night, rehash old memories with beloved female friendships, and make new year's resolutions that are practical.
+In addition to focusing on health habits this new year, also focus on happiness.
+Have your friends gather for a virtual girls night, rehash old memories with beloved female friendships, and make new year's resolutions that are practical.
 You know, like cooking dinner a few times a week versus never eating dessert, ever again.

 The Worst Diet Advice to Follow